 Beyond being extremely convenient and durable for easy shallow water navigation, the Talon is electrically powered and designed to deploy its anchoring spike 100% vertically and telescopically in three stages.

-The Talon can be operated automatically via the push of a button on its control panel or from a wireless remote anywhere on your boat.
+It can be operated automatically from anywhere on your boat using several control options which I will cover in the next section.
 The Talon is powerful (2x more force than the competition) enough to easily push its rugged anchor spike into the bottom surface.
 Secure anchoring is guaranteed by striking the bottom surface like a jack-hammer with three successive thrusts, with each using more force.